afids/afids-data/README.md

 ## In this GitHub repo, you can find:

-1) data: Markups Comma-separated values file (i.e., *.fcsv extension) files for both templates and datasets (along side template scans if size permits; otherwise *coordinate.json will have instructions for download).
+1) data: Markups Comma-separated values file (i.e., *.fcsv extension) files for both templates and datasets.
 2) notebooks: Jupyter notebooks involved in creation of the JavaScript Object Notation (i.e., *.json) which is an adaptation from BIDS Appendix VIII on Coordinate systems.
 3) other: Information about rater experience, afids protocol, and interactive glass brain